MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/accessible-diagraminternet-sites-in-microsoft-azure-for-sharepoint-2013.md

 # Accessible diagram - Internet sites in Microsoft Azure for SharePoint 2013

-This article is an accessible text version of the diagram named Internet sites in Microsoft Azure for SharePoint 2013.
+**Summary:** This article is an accessible text version of the diagram named Internet sites in Microsoft Azure for SharePoint 2013.

 This poster describes and illustrates how public-facing Internet sites benefit from cloud elasticity and Azure AD for customer accounts.
 There are six different scenarios that describe how Internet sites benefit from Azure: